Liepāja

 Liepāja (/lv/) (formerly: Libau) is a state city in western Latvia, located on the Baltic Sea.
 It is the largest city in the Courland region and the third-largest in the country after Riga and Daugavpils.
 It is an important ice-free port.

 In the 19th and early 20th century, it was a favourite place for sea-bathers and travellers, with the town boasting a fine park, many pretty gardens and a theatre.
 Liepāja is however known throughout Latvia as the "City where the wind is born", likely because of the constant sea breeze.
 A song of the same name ("Pilsētā, kurā piedzimst vējš") was composed by Imants Kalniņš and has become the anthem of the city.
 Its reputation as the windiest city in Latvia was strengthened with the construction of the largest wind farm in the nation (33 Enercon wind turbines) nearby.

 Liepāja is chosen as the European Capital of Culture in 2027.

 Names and toponymy

-The name is derived from the Livonian word Liiv, which means "sand".
+The city's name is derived from the Latvian word liepa, meaning "linden."

+The historic name for the city, Libau, later Latvianized as Libava and Lībava, is believed to derive from the name of the river Līva, a river that once flowed through Liepāja but no longer exists.
 The oldest written text mentioning Līva village (Villa Liva) is a treaty between the bishop of Courland and the master of the Livonian Order dated 4 April 1253.
 In 1263, the Teutonic Order established a town which they called Libau in German and this was used until 1920.
 The Lettish name Liepāja was mentioned for the first time in 1649 by Paul Einhorn in his work Historia Lettica.
 A Russian name in Cyrillic from the time of the Russian Empire was Либава (Libava) or Либау (Libau), although Лиепая (Liepaya), a transliteration of Liepāja, has been used since World War II.

 Some other names for the city include Liepoja in Lithuanian, the nearest neighbour, Lipawa in Polish, and Libow in English.